10up/ElasticPress/README.md

 ### 3.5

 **Search Algorithm Upgrade Notice:** Version 3.5 includes a revamp of the search algorithm.
 This is a backwards compatibility break.
 If you'd like to revert to the old search algorithm, you can use the following code: `add_filter( 'ep_search_algorithm_version', function() { return '3.4'; } );`.
 The new algorithm offers much more relevant search results and removes fuzziness which results in mostly unwanted results for most people.
 If you are hooking in and modifying the search query directly, it's possible this code might break and you might need to tweak it.

+### 4.0.0

+**Note that ElasticPress 4.0.0 release removes built assets from the `develop` branch, replaced `master` with `trunk`, added a ZIP with the plugin and its built assets in the [GitHub Releases page](https://github.com/10up/ElasticPress/releases), and included a build script should you want to build assets from a branch.**  As such, please plan to update any references you have from `master` to `trunk` or to GitHub Releases depending on whether you require built assets or not.

 ## Contributing